glmdgrielson/words/atlas/lovely-147.md

 _that_.
 Still, Virginia was taught to be polite.
 "Hello, there, miss..."

 "It's An, serial code 5939.
-And judging from the way you're dressed, you're either medical and know better or you're a noble and _think_ you do.
+And judging from the way you're dressed, you're either medical and know better, you're a noble and _think_ you do, or you want to be a noble and _pretend_ you do.
 What's your serial?"
 An is staring at Virginia's chest, trying to get a look, mainly out of instinct.
 After she sees the girl instinctively tuck herself away, she concludes "Noble's kid, aren't you?"

 Virginia quietly nods.
 The discomfort is ...very present on her face.
 Her mind is trying to avoid a death by culture shock and by the looks of it, she isn't